Author, Andrew Gibson

 Achieving a favourable exchange rate is often the most important factor when you send money from Hong Kong to the UK.

-But if you've watched live exchange rates before, you will know they change every few seconds and can have big daily swings.
+But if you’ve watched live exchange rates before, you will know they change every few seconds.

 For someone unfamiliar with currency markets, it’s not easy to decide when you should convert your Hong Kong Dollars into Pounds.